clearlinux/swupd-client/docs/swupd.1.rst

         Removes a bundle along with all the bundles that depend on it.

+        Warning: This operation is dangerous and must be used with care since it can remove many unexpected bundles.

     -  `-R, --recursive`

         Removes a bundle and its dependencies recursively, except for bundle os-core.

+        Warning: This operation is dangerous and must be used with care since it can remove many unexpected bundles.

 ``bundle-list``